kngude24/Latin102/quiz2.md

 6. In Egypt, Hercules killed the priest Busiris.
 Busiris regularly sacrificed foreigners.
   - Busiris (Antecedent)
   - Priest Busiris, who was killed by Hercules, regularly sacrificed foreigners.
-  - Dative because Hercules is the indirect object❌
+  - Revision--Nominative because Busiris is the subject❌
-  - Cui❌
+  - Revision-- qui❌
 7. Prometheus’ heart was devoured by an eagle.
 Hercules shot the eagle dead with his arrows.
   - Eagle (Antecedent)
   - Prometheus’ heart was devoured by an eagle, whom Hercules shot dead with his arrows.
-  - Eagle is the indirect object so this needs to be in the dative❌
+  - Revision--Eagle is the direct object so this needs to be in the accusative❌
-  - cui❌
+  - Revision--quem❌
 8. Lycus tried to kill Megara and her sons Therimachus and Ophites.
 Lycus was killed by Hercules.
   - Lycus (Antecedent)
-  - Lycus was killed by Hercules, who tried to kill Megara and her sons Therimachus and Ophites.❌
+  - ??Lycus was killed by Hercules, who tried to kill Megara and her sons Therimachus and Ophites.❌
   - Nominative, Lycus is the subject
   - Qui
 9. Hercules stole a tripod from the temple at Delphi.
 Apollo refused to give Hercules an oracle.
   - Hercules (Antecedent)
-  - Hercules who refused to give Hercules an oracle stole a tripod from the temple of Delphi.❌
+  - ??Hercules who refused to give Hercules an oracle stole a tripod from the temple of Delphi.❌
   - Apollo refused to give Hercules an oracle.
   - Hercules is the indirect object
   - Dative because of the indirect object